-The Group is actively engaged with the agricultural industry and stakeholders, where these matters are taken up with all levels of government.
+The Group is actively engaged with the agricultural industry and stakeholders, where these matters are taken up with all levels general community and also business continuity are placed at risk during such events.

 The Group continues to increase its own electricity generation through solar energy and on-site generators.
 As regards water supply self-sufficiency, rain water harvesting is applied wherever feasible.
 Exposure to this risk is being managed through seeking potential opportunities in new jurisdictions.